In this article we are covering the basics of using werf with any CI/CD system.

 KUBECONFIG environment variable).

-Otherwise you should setup kube config and pass it to the werf using
+Otherwise, you should create the kubeconfig file and pass it to the werf by setting the

 WERF_KUBE_CONFIG environment variable),